Fitchburg State Falcons football

 The Fitchburg State Falcons football team represents Fitchburg State University in college football at the NCAA Division III level.
 The Falcons are members of the Massachusetts State Collegiate Athletic Conference, fielding its team in the Massachusetts State Collegiate Athletic Conference since 2013.
 The Falcons play their home games at Elliot Field in Fitchburg, Massachusetts.

-FSU is known for breaking the (at the time) longest college football losing streak in 1989, breaking a losing streak of thirty-plus games.
+Fitchburg State is known for the longest college football losing streak at the time, which ended in 1989 after thirty-plus losses.
 The school was featured in many news sources, such as The New York Times, ESPN, and many local newspapers.
-The game was won when the ball was picked off and returned for a 96-yard touchdown, which generated momentum for the rest of the game to lead the team to a 33–7 victory, the first in over four years.
-The later scores were aided by the amazing defensive strength of FSU, with five interceptions, and three fumbles, thanks to Paul Camick, roommate of the player who made the original pick–six, and his unbearable strength, forcing a fumble to take the team home for the victory.
+Fitchburg State defeated Southeastern Massachusetts on October 14, 1989, by the score of 33–7.
+Thanks to notable plays by the defence, including a recovered fumble by Paul Camick a sophomore at the time, It was the first Fitchburg State win in over four years.
+In the ensuing celebrations at Fitchburg, five people were arrested.

+On September 9, 2023, Taylor Crout became the first female football player to play a non-kicking position in an NCAA game at any level, which she did for the Falcons.

-Their head coach is Zachary Shaw, who took over the position for the 2023 season.
+The Falcons’ head coach is Izzy Abraham, who took over the position for the 2024 season.